-If Molly and Arthur had looked around when they were discussing the problem of Harry and Ginny they would have seen this very couple strolling arm in arm towards the Hogwarts’ lake.
-They didn’t though.
+If Molly and Arthur had looked around when they were discussing the problem of Harry and Ginny they would have seen this very couple strolling arm in arm towards the lake.

 Ginny was plainly reluctant.
 “Neville’s going to tell you all about it soon anyway.
 Why don’t you wait for that?”

 “I need to understand what you went through Ginny; Neville is only going to give us an overall picture.
 He certainly won’t be telling me what you were thinking and feeling.”

 They reached their favourite spot by the lake and sat down on the ground, side by side, hand in hand, their backs resting on a broad tree trunk.